joshRpowell/dockerizing_rails/_assignments/assignment_03.md

 Go ahead an try them out!
 It might make sense to use a second terminal to run the `stop` / `kill` / `ls` / `rm` commands while you keep a container running in the other terminal.

 ## Cleaning up
-Now that we are donw, it is time to clean up a little bit.
+Now that we are done, it is time to clean up a little bit.

 If you care about any of the containers on your system, delete just the ones you don't need using `docker container ls -a` and `docker container rm`.